How L’Oréal Leads Beauty With Digital Transformation

 The important takeaway is that the company didn’t build Makeup Genius to mirror its mobile commerce experience.
 The app is a unique asset both as a branded channel for engaging with customers and as a “fire hose” of incoming information about how customers engage.
 It allows stakeholders to understand the needs of loyal users and tailor meaningful, assistive experiences for them.

 Due to the high level of technology integration as well as personalization, the app was even compared to a revolution in the beauty industry at that moment.
-Up till 2017, the brand has more than 20 million customers they can provide a customized experience for, and the number could have multiplied a lot more aggressively after that.

 5. Purchasing convenience